We want to ensure that you get the most enjoyment out of your flowers. Follow these easy care guidelines to make your flowers last longer:

 Keep your plants or planted arrangements out of draughts and any direct sunlight.
 When it comes to water it’s about finding the right balance – do regularly water but don’t over water.

 If your roses start to droop after a few days, try re-cutting the stems and standing them in tepid water.
+Roses lifespan are approximately 3-5 days, longer if correct care given, and other factors taken into consideration ie room temperature, water changed daily, stems re cut on an angle, and not placed in direct sunlight.

 How Flowers are Delivered